 My name is William Graham.
 But, people call me Bill.
-As a Marine Biologist who has worked in the US and Mexico for 30 years, I am a student of Nature, a teacher, a researcher, and a nature photographer.
-Through my work, I have acquired an ever growing passion for how everything in Nature is connected.
+As a Marine Biologist who has worked in Mexico for 35 years, I am a student of Nature, a teacher, a researcher, and a nature photographer.
+Through my work, I have acquired an ever-growing passion for how everything in Nature is interdependent.
 Today, I travel extensively contemplating about, writing about, and photographing Nature’s connections.
-I also work with conservation projects in the USA and Mexico and mentor talented youth.
+I also work with conservation projects in Mexico and mentor talented youth.

-As you read my blog posts and the three books that I have written, you are encouraged to participate in a dialog with me by offering your thoughts and ideas in the comments sections at the end of each blog post.
+As you read my blog posts, you are encouraged to participate in a dialog with me by offering your thoughts and ideas in the comments sections at the end of each blog post.
 Or, you are free to contact me via email using the form below.

 You are strongly encouraged to become one of my 11,000+ followers on Twitter.
 My Twitter ID is @ballenamar .
 With Twitter, in addition to receiving daily Tweets that announce my essays, you will see when I retweet something that I have read and that I think is important.